youyuge34/PI-REC/USAGE.md

 **Please read the instructions below carefully**

 (***Note that***: at the beginning, the output window is dark, you can press the keyboard ` g ` for the initial generated output.
-In the subsequent drawing process, press the keyboard ` g ` to view the real-time output changes based on *2 nd Generating Phase*.)
+In the subsequent drawing process, press the keyboard ` g ` to view the real-time output changes based on *2nd Generating Phase*.)

 Key | Description
 -----|------